How to Cook Scallops: A Beginners' Guide

 I wrote a post called, All About Scallops, where I explained the different types of scallops, how they are harvested, how to buy them, and how to store them but not cook them.
 Miss Emerson called me out on this in her comment when she said,

 You also present the material in a simple, concise, easy-to-read way.
 The only information I missed is that I would have liked more written about techniques like how do you get a proper sear, should you season scallops before or after cooking, and how you can tell it is done.

 So in response to Miss Emerson, the question is:

 How do you cook scallops?

-The part of the scallop that we eat is the strong, lean muscle that opens and closes the scallop’s shell so it can propel itself through the water.
+The part of the scallop we eat is the strong, lean muscle that opens and closes the scallop's shell to propel itself through the water.
 And lean muscle requires quick cooking.

 An overcooked scallop has a very chewy texture.
 That's because the proteins have cooked to the point that they squeeze out all the moisture.
 And there is no extra fat present in a scallop to help to mask the fact that they are overcooked.